EMANU02004/skylitho_motors/README.md

 # skylitho_motors
-Skylitho Motorrs is a modern online platform that connects car buyers with a curated selection of vehicles, offering a transparent, hassle-free alternative to traditional dealerships.
+Skylitho Motors is a modern online platform that connects car buyers with a curated selection of vehicles, offering a transparent, hassle-free alternative to traditional dealerships.